Metro (2013 film): Plot

-On the Metro, in the tunnels near the station at Park Kultury, built in 1935, is starting to structurally fail.
-One tunnel night crawler, Sergeitch (Sergey Sosnowski), sees water leaking into the tunnel where it runs underneath the Moscow River and informs the assistant station master (Michael Fateev), who mocks the old man for worrying about it, saying it is only groundwater.
+On the Metro, in the tunnel near Park Kultury station, built in 1935, is starting to collapse and fall apart.
+One tunnel night crawler, Sergeitch (Sergey Sosnowski), notices water leaking into the tunnel where it passes underneath the Moscow River and informs the assistant station master (Michael Fateev), who mocks the old man for worrying about it, saying that it is only groundwater.
 Meanwhile, Irina Garina (Svetlana Hodchenkova) is torn between her lover, businessman Vlad Konstantinov (Anatoly Bely), and her husband, surgeon Andrei Garin (Sergei Puskepalis).
 Konstantinov tries to persuade Irina to divorce Andrei.
 Arriving from a trip abroad, Irina spends the night with Konstantinov rather than going home.
-Andrei has to take their daughter Ksenya (Anfisa Wistinghausen) to school but by chance, they take the "Garden" metro station.
+Andrei has to take their daughter Ksenya (Anfisa Wistinghausen) to school but by chance, they go to the "Garden" metro station.
 Simultaneously, Konstantinov arrives, hurrying to work and forced to park his car because of traffic jams.
 Meanwhile, Sergeitch, drinking with casual acquaintance Galina (Elena Panova) next to the "Garden", recalls that the water leaking into the tunnel smelled of slime, which means that it cannot be groundwater.
 They are detained by the police for drinking alcohol in a public place but Galina manages to escape, and flees into the subway.
 In custody Sergeitch asks for a phone to tell the dispatcher everything, but the police turn a deaf ear to his pleas.

-In the tunnel, the water pours through the ceiling.
-The driver of the train (Konstantin Ovseannicov) that by coincidence contains Garin, Konstantinov and Galina, applies the emergency brake.
+In the tunnel, the water from the river pours through the ceiling and floods the railway line.
+The driver of the Metro train (Konstantin Ovseannicov) that by coincidence contains Garin, Konstantinov and Galina, applies the emergency brake.
 The train then derails and crashes into the water and rubble.
 Some of the passengers are killed.
-Konstantinov, instead of going along the rails, climbs onto the roof of the car.
+Konstantinov, instead of going along the railway track, climbs onto the roof of the carriage.
 Crawling along, he sees Garin, who is trying to find Ksjushu in a pile of bodies, and helps Garin.
-Garin is going to follow the others but Konstantinov stops him, pointing out that the conductor rail is still electrically live.
-The water level rises, a short circuit occurs, and all who did not escape the flooded area of the tunnel die from electrocution.
+Garin is going to follow the others, but Konstantinov stops him, pointing out that the conductor rail is still electrically live and has not been turned off.
+The water level rises, a short circuit occurs, and all the people who could not escape the flooded area of the tunnel are killed by electrocution.
 Garin, Konstantinov and Galina, courier Michael (Stanislav Duzhkinov) and a couple, Denis (Alex Bardukov) and Alisa (Katerina Shpitsa), finally can seek to escape.
-All except Michael hurriedly make their way into a passage leading to a maintenance shaft.
-Michael, being very frightened, refuses to enter the passage and dies when the carriage rolls over.
+All except Michael hurriedly make their way into a passage leading to a tunnel maintenance and ventilation shaft and emergency exit.
+Michael, being very frightened, refuses to enter the passage and dies when the carriage flips over.